samsungsamiio/samsungsami.io/source/sami/api-spec.md

 `POST /rules/<ruleId>/actions`
 {:.pa.param.http}

-Runs an Action in a Rule created by the application.
+Runs an Action in a Rule.

 This call accepts application and user tokens as the access token.